openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A compile-time error occurs if:

--  the identifier names several accessible member fields (see :ref:`Scopes`) in type *T*;
+-  The identifier names several accessible member fields (see :ref:`Scopes`) in type *T*;
--  the identifier does not name an accessible member field in type *T*.
+-  The identifier does not name an accessible member field in type *T*.

 .. index::
    access